taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 After damaging an enemy, you may make an intimidate check with a +4 profane bonus to demoralize the enemy (DC 10 + HD + WIS, shaken (-2 atk/save/skill) for 1 round + 1 per 5 over the DC).
-- Touch of the Witch (Cursed Razor)
+- Aura of Misfortune (Cursed Razor)
-Any time you hit an enemy with a melee weapon, they become cursed for 2 (INT mod) rounds.
+All enemies within close range (25 + 5/2 levels) take -2 to saves.

 ## Class Features: Vanguard Commander Warlord
 ### Warlord's Gambit (Ex)